All Episodes

 You might think it's cool.

-The whole concept of the impact of all this on your freedom, you might think is a joke.
+And you might, the whole concept of the impact of all this on your freedom, you might think is a joke.

-You might think people who worry about losing their freedom or their liberty are just a bunch of uh outlier fringe kooks.
+You might think people who worry about losing their freedom or their liberty are just a bunch of outlier fringe kooks.

 You might think that.